Fagel Collection: History

-In 1680, (1617-1690) bought the real estate for what would become the Fagel family's dwelling and home of their enormous library on the prestigious street of Noordeinde in The Hague.
-François Fagel the Elder (1659-1746) kept his collections, not only print material but also coins and graphic arts, in the gallery leading to a pavilion now known as the Fagel Dome.
+In 1680, Hendrik Fagel the Eldest (1617–1690) bought the real estate for what would become the Fagel family's dwelling and home of their enormous library on the prestigious street of Noordeinde in The Hague.
+François Fagel the Elder (1659–1746) kept his collections, not only print material but also coins and graphic arts, in the gallery leading to a pavilion now known as the Fagel Dome.

-The collecting spanned generations, with François the Elder and Hendrik Fagel the Elder (1706-1790) contributing especially to the library.
-After the death of Hendrik the Elder, his grandson, (1765-1838), inherited the library.
+The collecting spanned generations, with François the Elder and Hendrik Fagel the Elder (1706–1790) contributing especially to the library.
+After the death of Hendrik the Elder, his grandson, Hendrik Fagel the Younger (1765–1838), inherited the library.
 Hendrik the Younger was abroad when, in 1795, French forces invaded the Dutch Republic and he was dismissed from his post as Greffier of the Dutch States General.
 Financial constraints resulting from his expulsion prompted Hendrik the Younger to transport his family's library to London where he proceeded to sell it.